Glória de Campeão: Race record

+Retirement and stud career

 Following this unexpected end to his career his trainer, Stefan Frieberg went on record after the decision and said "We probably could have raced him again, but why risk maybe destroying him?"
 Friborg said.
 "He is a great horse and he deserves his retirement.
 If he hadn't been injured he would of course have come back to Dubai to try and win the World Cup again."
-Glória de Campeão was then sent back to Brazil to stand at stud and even today has remained the all-time highest money earner for any South American bred at $9,258,355.
-Surpassing the previous leader Invasor who earned $7,804,070 and like Glória de Campeão had won the Dubai World Cup.
+Glória de Campeão was then sent back to Brazil to stand at stud and even today has remained the all-time highest money earner for any South American bred at $9,258,355, surpassing the previous leader Invasor who earned $7,804,070 and like Glória de Campeão had won the Dubai World Cup.

+Glória de Campeão was entered stud in Sweden, standing at Aleback Stud for one year.
+He then returned to Brazil, standing stud at Haras Estrela Energia in Paraná.